The Company They Keep

 The corps had its own difficulties.
 The four lead women were of mismatched heights, breaking the ballet's delicate symmetry, and the dancing often felt worn — six weeks of season showing in the deflated polonaise, which needed far more grandeur than it received.

-Still, few misses aside, it was difficult not to feel how truly fortunate this company is to carry these works in their repertory.
+Still, few misses aside, it was difficult not to feel how truly fortunate this company is to carry these works in its repertory – and in its bones.

 copyright © 2026 by Marianne Adams